 The most important thing about staying busy during your retirement is not to stay busy just to stay busy.
 You want to fill up your time with fulfilling activities that make you happy.
 So you need to give yourself a break first.
 Enjoy the first couple of weeks or months to slow down and get out of the rushed and productive way of living you’re used to.

-You need time and space to clear your mind and to have room for new inspiration, ideas, and perspectives on how you want to spend your time in retirement.
-It’s okay to feel bored and disoriented because that mindset is needed to let the creativity flow later on.
+It would help if you had time and space to clear your mind and to have room for new inspiration, ideas, and perspectives on how you want to spend your time in retirement.
+It’s okay to feel bored and disoriented because that mindset is needed to let the creativity flow later.
 You will not find out what you want in life if you don’t give yourself the time to breathe first.

-After giving yourself a break and you know what you want to do you can start getting busy as much as you like.
+After giving yourself a break and knowing what you want to do, you can start getting busy as much as you like.
 And the best way to prioritize your time is to set a goal.
-This way you know where you want to go and every day you know exactly what to do and how you want to spend your retirement time.
+This way, you know where you want to go, and every day, you know exactly what to do and how you want to spend your retirement time.